nseckinoral/xomni-cms-vnext/DEVELOPMENT.md

 	* Run **bower install** command.
 Packages needed by XOMNI.CMS.FrontEnd will be automatically downloaded.

 			C:\~\Documents\GitHub\xomni-cms-vnext\src\XOMNI.CMS.FrontEnd [dev]> bower install
-* This project also needs some nuget packages.
-You need to restore nuget packages before starting to work.
 * Enter XOMNI Api credentials and backend url to **appsettings.json**.
 * While we migrate the old CMS into the new CMS vNext environment there is a cookie based authentication in place to transition the authentication from old to the new CMS.
 In order to have a running local dev environment just for the CMS vNext you can simply disable cookie based authentication (Set IsDebug to true) and enter XOMNI API credentials (ApiUserName, ApiUserPassword) in **src/appSettings.json** to have a workaround in place.